 Surfacing was an integral aspect of the design process and involves much more than simply having attractive play surfaces.
 It is important in terms of facilitating movement around the playground and identifying the various play elements.

 The whole of the play area has soft surfacing apart from the sensory trail.
-The themed decor, contrasting colours and raised zones help define the three play spaces as well as immerse children in an imaginary world, such as the representation of a beach for the Sea space, flowers for the Earth space and clouds for the Sky space.
+The themed decor, contrasting colours and raised zones help define the three play spaces.
+They also immerse children in an imaginary world, such as the representation of a beach for the Sea space, flowers for the Earth space and clouds for the Sky space.

 Signage and furniture

-All the signs in the playground are in Braille or sign language to ensure that hearing-impaired users can fully understand the instructions.
+All the signs in the playground are in Braille or sign language.
+This ensures that visually-imparied and hearing-impaired users can fully understand the instructions.